tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

   SSL certificates for package deployers);

 * **Use of differentiated self service**
-  WAPT Enterprise allows you to define lists of allowed packages to existing groups in Active Directory.
+  WAPT Enterprise allows you to apply lists of allowed packages to groups in Active Directory.
-  Users are free to install qualified packages without having to submit a ticket to their IT teams.
+  Allowed users are free to install qualified packages from their list of approved packages without having to submit a ticket to their IT teams.

 * **WAPT WUA**
   WAPT allows to manage the Windows Updates on your endpoints.